anjo233/STATML_Learn/README.md

 ## Tutorial Status

-We are currently in the process of cleaning up and standardizing all tutorials from the textbook.
+We are currently in the process of cleaning up and standardizing all tutorials.
 The tutorials listed below have been fully revised and are ready for use.
 Additional tutorials will be added as they are completed.

 ## Available Tutorials